ShadowsocksR-Live/shadowsocksr-native/README.md

                                   not available in server mode

        [-u]                       enable udprelay mode,
-                                  not available in redir mode
+                                  TPROXY is required in redir mode

        [-L <addr>:<port>]         specify destination server address and port for local port forwarding,